mhsnook/msnook.xyz/README.md

 # Website Readme

 This is my website!
-The react client, at least.
+The NextJS app, at least.
-It's built with NextJS and hosted on Vercel so the "client" actually does have some server-side action like pre-rendering most pages.
 The back end is Supabase so the client uses their supabase-js client library.

 I you have access to the project on vercel you should `vercel link` and